ecsdigital/cars-frontend-test/README.md

 *Note:* This isn't a test of your design skills.

 ## The API Docs

+NOTE: If the API is down/not working properly for whatever, please email us to let us know but **don't let it block you**.
+Stub out your API request with fake responses using `setTimeout` or `Promise.resolve`.

 The RESTFul API endpoint you need communicate with (using JSON) to store your cars is: